5pence/Life-Expectancy-Correlation/README.md

 Each chart is interconnected and one action on one reflects in the other charts.

-Note that as these charts use D3.js the webpages are not mobile-ready (responsive) as D3.js is designed for desktop or large-screen viewing.
+Note that as these charts use D3.js the webpage is not mobile-ready (responsive) as D3.js is designed for desktop or large-screen viewing.

  ###Technologies Used